bennettoxford/openprescribing-hospitals/viewer/content/faq/03_data_contents.md

 > Defined Daily Dose (DDD): The assumed average maintenance dose per day for a drug used for its main indication in adults

 *Source: [World Health Organization](https://www.who.int/tools/atc-ddd-toolkit/about-ddd)*

+### What is indicative cost?

+The SCMD includes the indicative cost for each medicine or device within the dataset.
+The indicative cost is based on the community pharmacy reimbursement prices for generic and list prices for branded medicines.
+This does not reflect the actual cost paid by hospitals.
+This, as described in the SCMD release guidance, overestimates the total spend by a factor of two:

+> The indicative cost in this data set will overestimate the total spend on medicines issued in hospitals.
+For example, the total indicative cost of medicines issued in secondary care for 2020 / 21 was £14.5 billion compared to the net actual cost of £7.59 billion (excluding central rebates).